ziemsky/wso2-test/README.md

 - Java 1.8 JDK installed and configured as SDK in Intellij,
-- IntelliJ Siddhi plugin installed and Siddhi SDK configured following instructions available in the plugin's website: https://wso2.github.io/siddhi-plugin-idea/
+- IntelliJ Siddhi plugin installed and Siddhi SDK configured following instructions available in the plugin's website: https://wso2.github.io/siddhi-plugin-idea/ NOTE that in this project you need to leave JDK as default SDK for the whole project and only set [Siddhi SDK for the `siddhi` module].
 - Kafka installed; download and unzip the following in a location of choice: https://www.apache.org/dyn/closer.cgi?path=/kafka/1.1.0/kafka_2.11-1.1.0.tgz
 - WSO2 installed; download and unzip the following in a location of choice: